chunbochu/COMP670.chunbochu.github.io/assignments/Cellular Automata.md

 Figure 2: First run of ca.m.
 The above automaton space is defined by an array of 40x40 cells.
 Motionless particles (in blue) are initially present in the environment.

-** Implementation of a Pseudo Brownian Motion
+## Implementation of a Pseudo Brownian Motion

 This section describes how to obtain particles that undergo a random walk.
 These particles are assumed to be in low concentrations, so no interaction between them are modeled.

 Start by setting in the code the number of time steps to T=7000.
 Run ca.m and observe the motion of the particles.
 Note that you can speed up or slow down the walk of the particles by adjusting the parameter delay.
 You can also change the size of the automaton space (nx and ny must be divisible by 2) or resize the window to get a better visibility.
 Try to qualify the movement of the particles.
+Answer the following questions:
 ```diff
 - What kind of neighborhood is implemented?
 - Does the observed motion feature some randomness?
 If it's possible, find the deterministic and random components of the motion.